 IPVanish also offers excellent introductory prices on both one-month and 12-month plans, so it's a super affordable way of bagging a good Android VPN.
 However, be aware that prices rise after that, and the previously free SugarSync cloud storage is now a paid extra (although it's still way cheaper than buying it alone).

 In July 2020, IPVanish announced a change to its connections policy, moving from a limit of 10 to a truly unlimited number of devices available with any one plan.
 Along with Surfshark, IPVanish is one of the few VPN providers to offer this.

-While in practice IPVanish’s Android VPN might not be quite as polished as ExpressVPN’s (and speeds are marginally slower, too), if you’re looking for a decidedly techy experience then it’s one to consider.
+While in practice IPVanish’s Android VPN might not be quite as polished as ExpressVPN’s (and speeds are marginally slower, too), if you’re looking for a decidedly techy experience plus the ability to cover every one of your devices, then it’s certainly one to consider.

 Sign up now on the IPVanish website

 If you want speed and security without having to do a thing, Hotspot Shield could be the best Android VPN for you, and while it's known for its quality free VPN, the paid versionas are excellent, too.